turbot/steampipe-plugin-kubernetes/docs/tables/kubernetes_secret.md

   name,
   namespace,
   data.key,
-  data.value
+  data.value,
+  path
 from
   kubernetes_secret,
   jsonb_each(data) as data
 where
-  manifest_file_path is not null order by namespace, name;
+  path is not null
+order by
+  namespace,
+  name;